EU banks in Russia after Navalny: business as usual

 It also took part in Putin's "payment holidays for conscripts" scheme in Q4 of last year, which gave loan perks to Russian soldiers.

-But the RBI spokesman told EUobserver its hands were tied, because "according to the Federal Law of the Russian Federation No. 377-FZ … as a legal entity registered in Russian Federation, RBRU [its Russian branch] is required to adhere to Russian laws".
+But the RBI spokesman told EUobserver its hands were tied, because "according to the Federal Law of the Russian Federation No. 377-FZ … as a legal entity registered in the Russian Federation, RBRU [its Russian branch] is required to adhere to Russian laws".

 RBI "has never" given Russian soldiers any perks of its own accord, he added.